imathrock/CNNs-in-C/README.md

-# CNNs-in-C: Convolutional Neural Networks in Pure C
+# Convolutional Neural Networks in Pure C

 A high-performance implementation of Convolutional Neural Networks (CNNs) written entirely in C, featuring SIMD optimizations and support for MNIST and Fashion MNIST datasets.